Conditions Primary Congenital Hypothyroidism

 In very rare cases, CH is caused by an iodine deficiency in the mother during pregnancy.
 Iodine is a natural substance that the thyroid gland needs for healthy development.
 If a pregnant woman does not consume enough iodine, her baby may be at risk for CH.
 Anti-thyroid drugs can also put a developing baby at risk for CH.

-Support for Primary congenital hypothyroidism
+Support for Primary Congenital Hypothyroidism

 Support groups can help connect families who have a child or other family member affected with primary congenital hypothyroidism with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with an endocrinologist, a physician who treats children with thyroid and other hormone or endocrine concerns.
 Depending on the signs and symptoms of your baby’s condition, your baby’s doctor may help you coordinate care with other medical resources in the community.
 Some children with primary congenital hypothyroidism (CH) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.

 Margot was diagnosed with congenital hypothyroidism through newborn screening at birth.
 Her mother writes about how scared she was when Margot was diagnosed, but with treatment Margot is staying healthy.
 Read Margot’s story on her mother’s blog.